DigitalPhonetics/IMS-Toucan/README.md

 learning rate or more warmup steps in the arguments of the call to the training_loop in the pipeline you are running.

 If you get cuda out of memory errors, you need to decrease the batchsize in the arguments of the call to the training_loop in the pipeline you are running.
-You can compensate for the smaller batchsize by increasing the gradient_accumulation argument.
-This will cause an update to the weigths to only happen after the specified amount of batches.
-This is important for training stability, but makes training a lot slower.
-So try decreasing the batchsize until you get no more out of cuda memory errors, and only increase the gradient_accumulation if training fails then due to the smaller batch size (i.e. the plots don't show improvements after a few hours).
+Try decreasing the batchsize in small steps until you get no more out of cuda memory errors.
+Decreasing the batchsize may also require you to use a smaller learning rate.
+The use of GroupNorm should make it so that the training remains mostly stable.

 Speaking of plots: in the directory you specified for saving models checkpoint files and self explanatory visualization data will appear.
 Since the checkpoints are quite big, only the five most recent ones will be kept.
 Training will stop